-A significant number of Canadian Crime Survey respondents upgraded their incident management systems prior to the 2015 Crime Survey.
-These upgrades allow for better data collection and analysis and the IHSSF applauds these hospitals for their efforts.
-Because of the system upgrades and relatively low Canadian response rate, comparisons to prior years are not possible.
-As such, the graphs below display crime rates (per 100 beds) at Canadian hospitals for only calendar year 2014.
-Assault and Disorderly Conduct are not included due to the system upgrades' definitional changes.
+A significant number of Canadian respondents upgraded their incident management systems in 2014.
+These upgrades allow for better data collection and analysis.
+Because of the system upgrades and relatively low Canadian response rate, crime rate trends were available for only 2014 and 2015 as reflected in the graphs below.